DevExpress-Examples/blazor-webassembly-dxgrid-export/Readme.md

 * [NWINDContext.cs](./CS/DataSourceWebApi/DataSourceWebApi/Models/NWINDContext.cs)
 * [Products.cs](./CS/DataSourceWebApi/DataSourceWebApi/Models/Products.cs)

-### DataGrid for Blazor - Client side - How to implement the exporting functionality using DevExpress Reporting tools
+### DataGrid for Blazor - WebAssembly application - How to implement the exporting functionality using DevExpress Reporting tools

 This example illustrates how to use DevExpress Reporting tools to export DxDataGrid content to different formats (*.pdf*/*.xlsx*/*.docx*) in the Blazor WebAssembly application.